Riyaz-mazumder/i18n/README.md

-This Spring Boot Application For i18n Example Project
+This Spring Boot Application For i18n Example